sandropernerstorfer/hmi-data-merge/README.md

 ***
 This Script will take the <span style='color: #65c1c2; font-weight: 600'>Master Instrument File</span>, and filter the data based on the user input: <span style='color: #65c1c2; font-weight: 600'>P&ID</span> and <span style='color: #65c1c2; font-weight: 600'>Typicals</span>.
 For each given Typical the data will be processed and saved controlled by the corresponding Typical Filter Logic.
-Output will then be stored in the script directory as new Excel File with one new Sheet for each filtered typical.
+Output will then be stored on the desktop as new Excel File with one new Sheet for each filtered typical.

 This data can then replace the rows in the ProcessLibraryConfigTool.xls File, sheet by sheet.
 <ul>